VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## April data set
+## May data set

-**Upcoming May 8th, 2024 webinar**.
-The current data example focuses on [study flow charts](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-04-10).
+**Upcoming June 12th, 2024 webinar**.
+The current data example focuses on [platform trial designs](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-05-08).

 Submit your visualisations [here](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform) or send them to <info@wonderfulwednesday.org>!